Meirionnydd

 Meirionnydd is a coastal and mountainous region of Wales.
 It has been a kingdom, a cantref, a district and, as Merionethshire, a county.
 It is currently a committee area within the county Gwynedd.

 Kingdom

 Meirionnydd (Meirion, with -ydd as a Welsh suffix of land, literally 'Land adjoined to Meirion') was a sub-kingdom of Gwynedd, founded according to legend by Meirion (derived from the Latin name Marianus), a grandson of Cunedda, a warrior-prince who brought his family to Wales from the Hen Ogledd (the 'Old North', northern England and southern Scotland today), probably in the early 5th century.
 His dynasty seems to have ruled there for the next four hundred years.
-The kingdom lay between the River Mawddach and the River Dovey, spreading in a north-easterly direction.
+The kingdom lay between the River Mawddach and the River Dyfi, spreading in a north-easterly direction.

 Cantref

 The ancient name of the cantref was Cantref Orddwy (or 'the cantref of the Ordovices').
 The familiar name coming from Meirion's kingdom.

 The cantref of Meirionnydd held the presumed boundaries of the previous kingdom but now as a fief of the Kingdom of Gwynedd where it continued to enjoy long spells of relative independence.
 It was divided into the commotes of Ystumanner (administered from Castell y Bere at Llanfihangel-y-Pennant) and Talybont (possibly centred on Llanegryn where there is a mound).
 The cantref was effectively abolished in 1284 following the Statute of Rhuddlan with the area being reorganised with the addition of some neighbouring cantrefi to form the county of Merionethshire.